-3.3 Connecting
+3.4 Connecting

 - Care is to be taken when connecting and detaching a trailer.
-Risk of accident and injury! - ► No persons are to be between the towing vehicle and the trailer during positioning for connecting and detaching. - Observe the permissible nose weight and rear axle load of the towing vehicle.
-Nose weight and rear axle load must not be exceeded.
-The values of the nose weight and rear axle load are included in the documents of the vehicle and the caravan coupling. - Ensure that the interior of the coupling is not soiled and that the movable parts of the coupling (not the ball retainer) are lubricated. - The tow ball is not to be lubricated when using a stabiliser.
-The friction pads are pressed against the coupling ball and thereby generate an anti-rolling moment.
+Risk of accident and injury! - ▶ No persons are to be between the towing vehicle and the trailer during positioning for connecting and detaching. - ▶ Observe the permissible nose weight and rear axle load of the towing vehicle.
+Refer to the vehicle documents for the values of rear axle load. - ► Ensure that the interior of the coupling is not soiled and that the movable parts of the coupling (not the ball retainer) are lubricated. - ▶ The tow ball is not to be lubricated when using a stabiliser.
+The friction pads are pressed against the coupling ball and thereby generate an antirolling moment.
 This anti-rolling effect is only guaranteed when the towing vehicle coupling head is free of lubricant and other residues.
 When lubricating the stabiliser ensure that no lubricant is on the friction pads.

 - Caravan with an overrun brake: Do not connect or detach caravan with the overrun brake on. - Caravan coupling with detachable ball neck: If the ball neck is mounted incorrectly, there is the danger of the trailer breaking away.
-Observe the instruction manual for the caravan coupling. - ▷ Do not climb onto the drawbar covering risk of breakage! - $\,\triangleright\,\,$ In order to connect the vehicle, crank the supporting jockey wheel down and set it down on the ground. - $\triangleright$ Do not use the stabilising lever of the stabiliser as a maneuvering aid.
+Observe the instruction manual for the caravan coupling. - ▷ Do not climb onto the drawbar covering risk of breakage! - ▷ In order to connect the vehicle, crank the supporting jockey wheel down and set it down on the ground. - > Do not use the stabilising lever of the stabiliser as a maneuvering aid.

 - Check whether the caravan's connector plug fits into the socket of the towing vehicle.
-If connector plug and socket do not match, ask your authorised dealers and workshops for adapting options. - ▷ Further information about the stabiliser can be obtained in the manufacturer's instruction manual.
+If connector plug and socket do not match, ask your authorised dealers and workshops for adapting options. - Further information about the stabiliser can be obtained in the manufacturer's instruction manual.